 The selfish brute has been found in every tyrant known to history.
 It is found in today’s ISIS and in the gangs that roam our streets and in the beast that beats his wife or girlfriend.
 When a culture loses the Noble Male, it is headed for the very same end into which Babylon and Ninevah collapsed.

 When truth is lost, the female’s primary role becomes untethered and she begins to nurture and comfort in unwise or even evil ways.
-This is malevolent compassion and it is the heart of the threat before us.
+This is a false compassion, and a malevolent compassion.
+It is the heart of the threat before us.